13 Best Museums in Kyoto: Ultimate Guide 2025

 Hours: 9:30 AM - 5:00 PM (Closed on Mondays)

-3. Manga Museum Kyoto
+3. The Museum of Kyoto

-4. Kyoto Museum of Crafts and Design
+8. Kyoto Museum of Crafts and Design

 The Kyoto Museum of Crafts and Design is a must-visit for anyone fascinated by Japan’s unique arts and craftsmanship.
 Known for its exceptional skill and creativity, Japan’s traditional crafts are beautifully showcased and documented here.